radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 #### Uninstalling the Windows Service

-To uninstall the Windows service, stop the service and execute <RLI_HOME>\ \bin\windows.service\fid-server-service-uninstall.bat.
-The process of uninstalling RadiantOne as a Windows service does not update the setting in ZooKeeper.
-Therefore, the Dashboard tab in the Main Control Panel does not properly display the stop/start options for the RadiantOne service since it assumes it is still configured to run as a service.
-To address this, manually update the asAService property in ZooKeeper.
-There are two methods you can choose from.
+To uninstall the Windows service, first stop the service, then run \\bin\\windows.service\\fid-server-service-uninstall.bat.

+Note that uninstalling RadiantOne as a Windows service does not update the corresponding setting in ZooKeeper.
+As a result, the Dashboard tab in the Main Control Panel may continue to display the start/stop options, incorrectly assuming the service is still configured to run as a Windows service.

+To resolve this, you must manually update the asAService property in ZooKeeper.
+There are two methods available to do this.

--	From the Main Control Panel, switch to [Expert Mode](00-preface#expert-mode).
+- From the Main Control Panel, switch to Expert Mode.
 Go to the Settings tab and navigate to Server Front End -> Advanced.
 Uncheck the Run as a Window Service option and save the configuration.
 Restart the Control Panel.

 - Use the vdsconfig utility to update the asAService property to false.
 Below is an example.
 After running the command, restart the Control Panel.

-C:\radiantone\vds\bin>vdsconfig.bat set-property -name asAService -value false
+`C:\radiantone\vds\bin>vdsconfig.bat set-property -name asAService -value false`
 <br> Using RLI home : C:\radiantone\vds
 <br> Using Java home : C:\radiantone\vds\jdk\jre
 <br> 0 [ConnectionStateManager-0] WARN com.rli.zookeeper.ZooManagerConnectionStateListener - Curator connection state change: CONNECTED